 To be counted present to class, a child must check in no later than the designated class roll check time, which is fifteen (15) minutes after the bell signifying the beginning of that specific class.
 It is important to note that a tardy is defined locally as a partial absence.
 Students with excessive tardies shall be referred to the campus discipline person and/or the District Attendance Officer.

 CLASSIFICATION POLICY

 Grade 9 First Year in High School

 Grade 10 Second Year in High School

 Grade 11 Third Year in High School

-Grade 12 19.5 Credits Earned
+Grade 12 Fourth Year in High School